pajtai/todo.yaml/README.md

 Don't be afraid to delete todos.

 I think people have a built-in aversion to loss and missing out.
 This causes our todos to accumulate more and more items until the important items are flooded by the trivial items.
 It's a good idea to delete old todos that you're not going to do.

+## FAQ
+- Q: What dependencies are required to run `todo.yaml`?
+    - You can run `todo.yaml` if you have Node installed.
+I suggest using [nvm](https://github.com/nvm-sh/nvm) to install Node.
+- Q: Wouldn't using a DB be better?
+    A: Depends what you mean by "better."
+Using a file allows easy easy setup with the need to configure a DB.
+Using a file alsow allow you to easily work with and own your data.

 ## Roadmap